scottellis/omap3-pwm/README.md

 	$ git clone git://github.com/scottellis/omap3-pwm.git
 	$ cd omap3-pwm

+	NOTE: There is a [dm-api] branch that replaces the bit-banging ioremap control of the timers to using the omap_dm_timer API.
+I only tested on 2.6.39, but it compiles fine on 2.6.34 and 2.6.36.
+This will get merged into the master branch when I get around to testing an earlier kernel.
+	Feel free to let me know if it works.
+Checkout the branch like this

+	$ git checkout -b dm-api origin/dm-api

 If you have your OE temp directory in a non-standard location, then export an